Pass The Hazard Perception Test - Practice Online

 Hazard Perception Test Explained

 The test consists of 14 video clips, each about a minute long.
 Each clip shows driving situations involving other road users and is shot from a car driver's point of view.
 As each clip plays, a hazard -

 something that will cause the driver to change speed, direction or stop

 - will develop.
 In 13 of the clips you will have one hazard to identify, in the other clip, you will have two hazards to identify.
 You will not be told which clip has two hazards to identify.

 So, you watch a clip.
 In that clip you will see several potential hazards unfolding.
 Most will stay exactly that, potential hazards, but one (or two) will become an actual hazard that will cause the vehicle (the camera shot, the driver's point of view) to change speed, direction or stop.
 This is the hazard you must identify in order to score points.
 Clicking on the potential hazards seen in the clip will neither score you points nor lose you points, but clicking too many times will result in you scoring zero.

 To Pass The Hazard Perception Test

 The hazard perception test is the second part of the driving theory test.
-After you finish the multiple-choice section (the actual theory test) you will be permitted a break of up to 3 minutes.
-A short tutorial video will then play, once finished, the hazard perception test will begin.
-The test will last for aroundu 20 minutes.
+After you finish taking the multiple-choice questions (the actual theory test questions) you will be permitted a break of up to 3 minutes.
+A short tutorial video will then play which will tell you how the hazard test works and how you should conduct the test.
+Once the video finishes, the hazard perception test will begin.
+The test will last for around 20 minutes.

 Definition of A Hazard